dpplweb/dppl-content/_posts/heather/0705-01-01-friends-of-the-library.md

 author: Heather
 layout: post
 title: Friends of the Library
-audience: ""
+audience: "folks interested in joining the friends "
-keywords: ""
+keywords: "friends of the library, booksale "
-goals: ""
+goals: "how to join, what they do"
-actions: ""
+actions: "join the friends "
 published: true
 ---